nathan462/Excel-fill-in-the-blanks/README.md

 This addin fills in blank cells from the current selection with data from the cell above using "cel.Value = "=" & column_letter & cel.Row - 1" to provide the value of the cell above.
 Just highlight the range that you need filled in and click the button to fill the data.

-It looks for cells that are truley empty with the IsEmpty function and cells that are effectivly empty (contain only whitespace) by using Len(Trim(cel.Value)) = 0
+It looks for cells that are truly empty with the IsEmpty function and cells that are effectivly empty (contain only whitespace) by using Len(Trim(cel.Value)) = 0

 Installation:
 The addin should be placed in C:\$user\\AppData\Roaming\Microsoft\AddIns